stijn-dejongh/lovecraft_public_domain/raw_converts/sk.md

 in the rocky hill beneath.

   Through his puzzlement a voice piped, and he started again at its familiarity after long years.
-Old Benijah Corey had been his Uncle Christopher&rsquo;s hired man, and was aged even in those far-off times of his boyhood visits.
+Old Benijah Corey had been his Uncle Christopher's hired man, and was aged even in those far-off times of his boyhood visits.
 Now he must be well over a hundred, but that piping voice could come from no one else.
 He could distinguish no words, yet the tone was haunting and unmistakable.
-To think that &ldquo;Old Benijy&rdquo; should still be alive!
+To think that  "Old Benijy " should still be alive!

-  &ldquo;Mister Randy!
+   "Mister Randy!
 Mister Randy!
 Whar be ye?
-D&rsquo;ye want to skeer yer Aunt Marthy plumb to death?
-Hain&rsquo;t she tuld ye to keep nigh the place in the arternoon an&rsquo; git back afur dark?
+D'ye want to skeer yer Aunt Marthy plumb to death?
+Hain't she tuld ye to keep nigh the place in the arternoon an' git back afur dark?
 Randy!
-Ran&nbsp;.&nbsp;.&nbsp;. dee!&nbsp;.&nbsp;.&nbsp;.
-He&rsquo;s the beatin&rsquo;est boy fer runnin&rsquo; off in the woods I ever see; haff the time a-settin&rsquo;
-moonin&rsquo; raound that snake-den in the upper timber-lot!&nbsp;.&nbsp;.&nbsp;.
-Hey, yew, Ran&nbsp;.&nbsp;.&nbsp;. dee!&rdquo;
+Ran . . . dee! . . .
+He's the beatin'est boy fer runnin' off in the woods I ever see; haff the time a-settin' moonin' raound that snake-den in the upper timber-lot! . . .
+Hey, yew, Ran . . . dee! "

   Randolph Carter stopped in the pitch darkness and rubbed his hand across his eyes.
 Something was queer.
 He had been somewhere he ought not to be; had strayed very far away